volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

 `description` - (Optional) Description for the certificate (`String`).

+`custom_hash_algorithms` - (Optional) Use hash algorithms in the custom order.
+Volterra will try to fetch ocsp response from the CA in the given order.
+Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..
+See [Custom Hash Algorithms ](#custom-hash-algorithms) below for details.

+`disable_ocsp_stapling` - (Optional) This is the default behavior if no choice is selected..
+See [Disable Ocsp Stapling ](#disable-ocsp-stapling) below for details.

+`use_system_defaults` - (Optional) Volterra will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..
+See [Use System Defaults ](#use-system-defaults) below for details.

 `private_key` - (Required) TLS Private Key data in unencrypted PEM format including the PEM headers.
 The data may be optionally secured using BlindFold.
 TLS key has to match the accompanying certificate..
 See [Private Key ](#private-key) below for details.

 ### Tls Config